blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Sikhism.md

 General topics and terminology

 Ik Onkar Khalsa Waheguru Panj Pyare Nirgun and Sargun Khanda Literature Music Names Nanakshahi calendar Criticism Jathedar of Akal Takht War Sects

-# What does a religion have in general
-- Sects / Denominations
-- Philosophies
-- Books
-	- Divisions
-- Concepts
-- Rituals

-- Societal Rules
-- Home Philosophy

-- Places related to the Religion
-- People in The Religion
-- Culture
-	- Later Influential People
-	- Later Places
-	- History and Any Conflicts